kngwyu/kngwyu.github.io/index.md

 # Profile
-- Email: kanagawa-yuji968@g.ecc.u-tokyo.ac.jp / yuji.kngw.80s.revive@gmail.com
+- Email: kanagawa-yuji968 at g.ecc.u-tokyo.ac.jp or yuji.kngw.80s.revive at gmail.com
 - Eduation:
   - 2015-2018: Department of Interdisciplinary Sciences, College of Arts and Sciences, The University of Tokyo
   - 2019- : Department of General Systems Studies, Graduate School of Arts and Sciences, The University of Tokyo